afchapman/afchapman.github.io/_tutorials/psychscaling.md

 But, we’re not quite done yet.
 Because every row of the design matrix contains both a 1 and a -1, the sum of every row is 0.
-This means that our matrix is *singular* and the model will not fit correctly.
+This means that our matrix is *singular* and the model will not fit.
 We solve this by discarding the first column of the matrix, corresponding to when the difference between colors on the top or bottom is zero (i.e., the pair are the same color).
-This does two useful things: it allows the model to be fit, and it effectively fixes our scale so that 0° difference corresponds to a scaling value of zero (which helps interpreting the other scale values too).
+This does two useful things: it allows the model to be fit (always a plus), and it also fixes the output variables along our scale so that a 0° difference corresponds to a scaling value of zero (which helps interpreting the other scale values too).

 ``` r
 quad_mat <- quad_mat[,-1] # drop the first column